theambientdronesofvirabelo/Virabelo/index.md

 # The Undated Journal of Virabelo

-Today I'm practicing the track, Oblation, which I plan to perform on Drone Day 2025.
+Today I'm experimenting with a track called Oblation which I plan to perform on Drone Day 2025.
 [I uploaded one of the practice sessions to SoundCloud](https://on.soundcloud.com/uhXDqutok3s11jf28).

 also put it up onto YouTube as well [![](https://utfs.io/f/nGnSqDveMsqxntGU0MveMsqxcS0jAuaHT6tpP25klGNID1fb)](https://www.youtube.com/watch?v=mptm-PH7Ki0)